Richmond Grows Seed Lending Library

 Some plants are biennials, which means they produce seeds the second growing season.
 These are still suitable for some beginners.
 The issue is do you have the space!
 Many of these require large populations and isolation from things that could cross-pollinate with them.
 Check out the resources on our Seed Saving page.

-• Beets and chard - these are the same species; not many save them so they are relatively easy at the moment.
+• Beets and chard - these are the same species; not many people save them in suburban settings so they are relatively easy to save and have them come out true to type because of this fact.
 Once our neighbors start to save them, they will be moved to the difficult category

-• Carrots - not practical for most home gardeners to save since they need to overwinter and you need to have a population of at least 50 carrots and no Queen Anne's Lace around (wild relative)
+• Carrots - not practical for most home gardeners to save since they need to overwinter and you need to have a population of at least 50 carrots and no Queen Anne's Lace around (wild relative); you can plant multiple varieties (assuming no Queen Anne's Lace is around) and create an intentional hybrid

 • Peppers - not a biennial, but can cross with other peppers; plant only one variety of a species (need 450 ft distance from other varieties)